SynBioDex/pySBOL2/docs/sbol_examples.rst

 Full Example Code
 -------------------------------

-Full example code is provided below, which will create a file called "gene_cassette.xml"
+Full example code is provided below, which will create a file called "gene_cassette.xml".
+This example is available as `examples/gene_cassette.py <https://github.com/SynBioDex/pySBOL2/blob/master/examples/gene_cassette.py>`_ in the pySBOL2 source code.

 .. code:: python